 3. Each team is encouraged to appoint a team leader to coordinate the work and act as spokesperson.
 However, each member of the team should be able to serve as spokesperson, be fully involved with the project, and be familiar with all aspects of the project.
 The final work should reflect the coordinated efforts of all team members and will be evaluated using similar rules and judging criteria as individual projects.

 4. Each team member must submit an Approval Form (1B).
-Team members must jointly submit the Checklist for Adult Sponsor (1), one abstract, a Student Checklist (1A), a Research Plan and other required forms.
+Team members must jointly submit the Checklist for Adult Sponsor (1), one abstract, a Student Checklist (1A), a Research Plan/ Project Summary and other required forms.

 5. Full names of all team members must appear on the abstract and forms.

 Contact the Science Education Programs or the Scientific Review Committee with questions.

 571-272-1000 (local); 571-272-9950 (TTY)